Terence Kilmartin: Early life and career in journalism

 Kilmartin was born on 10 January 1922 in the Irish Free State.
 Moving to England as a child, he was educated at Xaverian College in Mayfield, East Sussex.
 His knowledge of French was limited at the age of 17, when he was recruited to teach English to a French family's children.

-During the Second World War, Kilmartin was keen to serve in the armed forces, however, with only one kidney he was deemed medically unfit.
+During the Second World War, Kilmartin was keen to serve in the armed forces, but with only one kidney he was deemed medically unfit.
 Instead he served in the Special Operations Executive (SOE).
 He worked in London under Colonel Maurice Buckmaster.
 Kilmartin defied orders from Buckmaster in 1944 to take part in a parachute jump into France as part of Operation Jedburgh.
 He subsequently earned medals for his military service.
 During his time at SOE Kilmartin became acquainted with David Astor.

 His first post after the war was as a radio journalist, before he joined the staff of The Observer in 1949.
 Initially, he worked in the foreign affairs office of the newspaper, becoming assistant literary editor in 1950 and literary editor in 1952.

-As literary editor of The Observer, Kilmartin commissioned reviews from Anthony Burgess beginning in 1960.
+As literary editor of The Observer, Kilmartin commissioned reviews from Anthony Burgess beginning in 1960 and from Martin Amis in the early 1970s.